ZHallen122/Cowrie_LLM/README.md

     cd cowrie
     pip install -r requirements.txt

+    Prepare gpt api at openai
+    create a .env file in /LLM/GPT_3.5
+    OPENAI_API_KEY=YOUR_API_KEY

 # Folder structure
 /logging    The analysis script folder
-/cowrie    The original script with code handle with LLM /LLM/GPT_3.5    Have files to handel command using gpt
+/cowrie    The original Cowrie with code handle with LLM /LLM/GPT_3.5    Have files to handel command using gpt

+# Files change in the original Cowrie